 Kevin Cheung is an associate at Fleck Law.
 He is the CLE liaison for the sole, small firm and general practice section of the Ontario Bar Association.
 He will be tackling issues facing sole and small firms.
 He can be reached by email.

 Lisa R. Lifshitz is a partner in Torkin Manes’ Business Law Group, specializing in technology and privacy law, and is the leader of the firm’s Technology, Privacy and Data Management Group.
 She has been nationally and internationally recognized for her technology law expertise and enjoys writing and speaking on technology law issues.
 She is the immediate past president of the Canadian IT Law Association.
 The views presented here are the author's alone.

 Michael Spratt is a partner at the Ottawa criminal law firm Abergel Goldstein & Partners.
-He has served as a director of the Criminal Lawyers’ Association and is currently vice president of the Defence Counsel Association of Ottawa.
-He is an award-winning blogger who frequently appears as an expert witness before the House of Commons and the Senate.
+He has served as a director of the Criminal Lawyers’ Association and as vice president of the Defence Counsel Association of Ottawa.
+He is an award-winning blogger co-host of the legal and political podcast The Docket.
+He frequently appears as an expert witness before the House of Commons and the Senate.
 Check him out at michaelspratt.com and on Twitter @mspratt.

 Neill May is a partner at Goodmans LLP in Toronto focusing on securities law, with an emphasis on M&A and corporate finance.
-The opinions expressed in this article are those of the author alone.
+The opinions expressed in his articles are those of the author alone.

 Immigration lawyer Ronald Poulton will attempt to steer the reader over the ever-changing landscape of immigration law and policy to ask the question: What's law got to do with it?

 Sara Tatelman is a J.D. candidate at the University of Toronto Faculty of Law.
 She previously worked as a financial journalist, and holds a B.A. in Classics and English from McGill University.
 She can be found on Twitter at @sallytates.